Paul-Browne/fit-text-on-lines/README.md

 </h1>
 ```

-###### if "js-fit-text-on-lines" is too long for you, just use "js-ftol"
+###### if "js-fit-text-on-lines" is too long, just use "js-ftol"

-then use the `min-height` css attribute to specify how many lines you want the text to fit onto, 2px = 2 lines
+then use the `min-height` css attribute to specify how many lines you want the text to fit onto, 1px = 1 line, 2px = 2 lines, etc.

 ```css
 h1 {